firozkhan18/technologies-notes/java/java-basic-exercises-001-Basic-1.md

 PythonTutorialPython

-### 71. Write a Java program to create the concatenation of the two strings except removing the first character of each string.
-The length of the strings must be 1 and above.
+</details><details><summary><b> 71.
+Write a Java program to create the concatenation of the two strings except removing the first character of each string.
+The length of the strings must be 1 and above.</b></summary>

 ```java
 import java.lang.*;